Solar irradiance: Types

+Spectral versions of the above irradiances (e.g. spectral TSI, spectral DNI, etc.) are any of the above with units divided either by meter or nanometer (for a spectral graph as function of wavelength), or per-Hz (for a spectral function with an x-axis of frequency).
+When one plots such spectral distributions as a graph, the integral of the function (area under the curve) will be the (non-spectral) irradiance. e.g.: Say one had a solar cell on the surface of the earth facing straight up, and had DNI in units of Wm^{−2}nm^{−1}, graphed as a function of wavelength (in nm).
+Then, the unit of the integral (Wm^{−2}) is the product of those two units.

 Units

 The SI unit of irradiance is watts per square metre (W/m2 = Wm−2).
 The unit of insolation often used in the solar power industry is kilowatt hours per square metre (kWh/m2).

-The Langley is an alternative unit of insolation.
-One Langley is one thermochemical calorie per square centimetre or 41,840 J/m2.
+The langley is an alternative unit of insolation.
+One langley is one thermochemical calorie per square centimetre or 41,840 J/m2.

-Irradiation at the top of the atmosphere
+At the top of Earth's atmosphere

 The average annual solar radiation arriving at the top of the Earth's atmosphere is about 1361 W/m2.
 This represents the power per unit area of solar irradiance across the spherical surface surrounding the Sun with a radius equal to the distance to the Earth (1 AU).
 This means that the approximately circular disc of the Earth, as viewed from the Sun, receives a roughly stable 1361 W/m2 at all times.
 The area of this circular disc is πr^{2}, in which r is the radius of the Earth.
 Because the Earth is approximately spherical, it has total area $4 \pi r^2$, meaning that the solar radiation arriving at the top of the atmosphere, averaged over the entire surface of the Earth, is simply divided by four to get 340 W/m2.
 In other words, averaged over the year and the day, the Earth's atmosphere receives 340 W/m2 from the Sun.
 This figure is important in radiative forcing.